by Lewis Pulsipher

 and it knows

 and resents that fact.
-It may pretend
+It may pretend to

-to be a true dragon, but will
+be a true dragon, but will

-never do so in the presence of one.
+never do so in the PRESENCE

-Mere dragons have low intelligence and
+Mere dragons have low INT

-wisdom and are but
+and WIS and are but

 half the size of a true dragon; moreover,